-I think this is an important pattern to be aware of when managing a software project because sub-teams need to work together to be successful.
-What can be done to minimize this bias?
+At Solid Code Solutions, we think this is an important pattern to be aware of when managing a software project because sub-teams need to work together to be successful.
+So what can be done to minimize this bias?

 In Patterns of Enterprise Application Architecture, Martin Fowler states that the First Law of Distributed Object Design is “don’t distribute your objects”.
-Since, I would argue, the most important proposition in the Agile Manifesto states that individuals and interactions should be favoured over processes and tools (because people build software), I propose that the First Law of Scrum is “don’t distribute your development team”.
+Since, we would argue, the most important proposition in the Agile Manifesto states that individuals and interactions should be favoured over processes and tools (because people build software), we propose that the First Law of Scrum is “don’t distribute your development team”.

 Clearly, this is not always possible or practical.
 Most development teams are larger than the maximum recommended team size of 5 to 9 people so some form of distribution into sub-teams is necessary to make the rituals of the Scrum more efficient.

 Here are two simple ways that the effect of the minimal group paradigm can be dampened: